 Each section below turns this guidance into something you can use.
 The interactive tools are rolling out over the coming days.

-As of July 2026.
+As of August 2026.
 This guide is for orientation and internal training.
 It is not legal advice and does not certify compliance.
-The Digital Omnibus described here received final Council approval on 29 June 2026 and is awaiting publication in the Official Journal; until it is published, the original AI Act text remains binding.
+The Digital Omnibus was published in the Official Journal on 24 July 2026 as Regulation (EU) 2026/1744 and entered into force on 27 July 2026.
 Confirm specifics with qualified counsel.